Last updated on November 23rd, 2017 at 01:34 pm

 How did Panasonic increase sharpness?

 Well, the main change is actually the removal of the anti-aliasing filter from the camera sensor, also known as low pass or AA filter.
-This is a trend that Panasonic started with the GX8 and GX85.
+This is a trend that Panasonic started with the GX85.

 Why was this filter added on the sensor in the previous Panasonic G7?
 And actually in most of the cameras in the market nowadays?